Cosmological Constraints from Weak Lensing Peaks: Can Halo Models Accurately Predict Peak Counts?: Summary and Conclusion

 \section{Summary and Conclusion}

 In this work we have shown that ``perfect'' halo-based models, which include realistic positions and shapes of halos, i.e. directly taken from N-body simulations, still do not account for peak counts at the percent-level accuracy, needed for precision cosmology with next-generation weak lensing surveys.
-Using halo-only models for peak counts results in biased cosmological constraints for surveys $> 100$ deg$^{2}$.
+Using halo-only models for peak counts results in biased cosmological constraints for surveys $\gtrapprox 100$ deg$^{2}$.
 We conclude that fast, halo-based models for peak counts must incorporate the impact of mass outside and far away from dark matter halos, before they can be applied to these data for cosmological parameter inference.

 By separating different effects in the halo-only weak lensing maps, we were able to show that halo clustering has the most significant effect on predicting peak counts, whereas halo shapes (replacing simulated halos by halos with NFW profiles and fixed concentration parameters) have a smaller effect, near the peak of the peak-count distribution.
 Therefore, incorporating realistic clustering into current halo models should noticeably improve their predictions.
-On the other hand, for high positive

-peaks, halo clustering and halo shapes have comparable but opposing effects, resulting in a near cancellation.
+On the other hand, for high positive peaks, halo clustering and halo shapes have comparable but opposing effects, resulting in a near cancellation.
 This, somewhat coincidentally, makes predictions from the halo-based CAMELUS model accurate in this regime.
 We caution that the behavior of this cancellation, such as its dependence on cosmology, remains to be investigated.

 We have also looked at the material surrounding halos and learned that mass residing in the large-scale structures far from halos (beyond 15 times their virial radii) is still important for predicting peak counts accurately, especially for negative peaks.
 Including the material only on the periphery of halos does not alleviate the differences in peak counts to the percent level.
 Therefore, incorporating filaments and voids, which are located far from halos, will likely improve current halo-based models for peak counts.